-She speaks with passion, humor, and heart as she encourages women to imagine what’s next for them, and then to take one small step at a time to do it.
+In all of her inspirational and thought provoking keynotes, Julie speaks with passion, humor, and heart as she encourages women to imagine what’s next for them, and then to take one small step at a time to do it.
 And as a lawyer who made partner in her mega law firm while pregnant with her fourth child, Julie can also speak with true authority about the issues women face in advancing in their career.

 Imagine…Then Do It!